Gageperrin/it-notes/it-topics/cissp.md

 * Privileged account management refers to the access controls surrounding privileged or system administrator accounts.
 * Need to know - restriction of knowledge
 * Least privilege - restriction of actions/privileges
+* Two person control - Two separate individuals are required for approval of critical tasks
 * Job rotation - Switching job duties to help with fraud detection
 * Service level agreements (SLAs) - Legal contracts between a customer and vendor

 ## 7.5 - Apply resource protection techniques

 Data protection requirements may vary depending on the specific data retention policies for individual resources.
 This may help determine the medium or media upon which thes eshould be stored.
 The Mean Time Between Failure (MTBF) can help determine the best media to use for a given need.
 Operational processes must be put in place to constantly move data to new media, updating file formats consistently, the protection of data must be updated to reflect current cryptography standards.

+Monitoring use of elevated privileges can also detect advanced persistent threat (APT) activities.

 ## 7.6 - Conduct incident management